 An application for a UWO is made by the enforcement authority, as set out above, rather than an appropriate officer of that authority.
 The authority concerned should give consideration to implementing a suitable assurance and authorisation process that ensures appropriate applications will be made.
 The authority (or Director, as appropriate) should also ensure that properly trained and qualified members of their staff are making applications in their name.

-Enforcement agencies considering the use of a UWO should have regard to the cost-capping provisions contained within the practice direction of the Criminal Procedure Rules.
-The rules allow for cost-capping in appropriate cases; costs should not be the sole factor in deciding whether or not to apply for a UWO.

 Statutory requirements

 An application for a UWO must be made to the High Court.
 The application must specify or describe the property in respect of which the order is sought, and specify the person whom the enforcement agency thinks holds the property (the respondent).
+In a case where the respondent is not an individual, the application may also specify a person who is a responsible officer of the respondent.

 The application should state that: